paul-nechifor/lemon-cake/readme.md

 - Add another long GC test that uses lambdas.

 - Fix `die` to accept arguments.

+- Introduce types.
+Every variable should have a pointer to a dict which represents a type.
+The dict will need:

+  - name: ?
+  - super: the super type
+  - methods: a dict of symbols to functions

+- Accessing a dict element should be something this: `([] d 4)`.

 - Add a debugging flag which will trigger printing all the evaulated expressions.